Evidence indicates that the impact

 39th Lunar and Planetary Science Conference, p.
 1651.

 The giant meteorite had penetrated completely through the continental crust when it exploded, transferring its energy directly to the surrounding crust.
-Some debris went straight up, unlike an aboveground explosion which spreads devastation across a wide surface area.
+Some debris went straight up, like this underground nuclear explosion,

 The remnants of the crater walls can still be seen as rounded cuts on the coasts of East Africa, northern Madagascar, and southern Australia

 impact was onto continental crust.
 But as the land separated,

 the ocean rushed in and obliterated the crater rim.
 This is